HPC-Research-Lab/STMatch/README.md

 vim src/config.h
 ```

-Go to the home directory of Libra
+Go to the home directory of STMatch
 ```Shell
 make clean
 make
 ```

-## Test Libra
+## Test STMatch

 We provide a shell script for batch testing.
 You can use our script to test directly,